“The universe is full of magical things patiently waiting for our wits to grow sharper.”

 Let’s Talk Collapse https://www.letstalkthis.com/collapse/ The prospect of societal collapse – while a poorly-defined term – is already a reality for many in our world.
 For others the very thought is a shock.
 This impressive website gives an accessible overview of some of the best thinking on the topic.

-xkcd cartoons https://xkcd.com/1379/ and https://xkcd.com/1732/ These two rather brilliant cartoons pretty accurately sum up and present the latest climate science in a nutshell.
-Or here’s an excellent, readable, straightforward guide to the basics of climate change.
+xkcd cartoons https://xkcd.com/1732/ and https://xkcd.com/1379/ These two rather brilliant cartoons pretty accurately sum up and present the latest climate science in a nutshell.
+Or, more conventionally, here’s an excellent, readable, straightforward guide to the basics of climate change.

 Climate time machine https://climate.nasa.gov/interactives/climate-time-machine/ NASA’s climate time machine gives an exceptionally accessible visualisation of how the Earth’s climate has changed and is changing, grounded in the most robust data we have.
 Or for the key indicators of the situation right now, see here for clear and regularly updated records.

-How to answer climate change sceptics https://grist.org/series/skeptics/ There are still some arguments out there to the effect that man is not really causing devastating climate change.
+How to answer climate change sceptics https://grist.org/series/skeptics/ There are still some arguments out there to the effect that humanity is not really destabilising our climate.
 Unfortunately the evidence says that that’s not true – here are the answers to the common contrarian arguments.

 On death and hopelessness https://www.truthout.org/…/ A man who has met the death of hope in the most direct way tells us what he learnt there.
+Joanna Macy acknowledges despair, and what it brings.
 While the outstanding PostDoom.com interviews a remarkable selection of folk about lives well lived in that context.
-Here’s my own interview.
+Here’s my own interview with them.

 OUR ECONOMIC SYSTEMS